jobquiroz/VSA_conceptnet_repr/README.md

 ![Final_Tunning](Parameter_Tunning.png)

 #### 9) Demo
+This notebooks shows three examples that summarize all the other notebooks.

 ### Usage
+Download the repository and start running each notebook.

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.